 Approximately 80 holes (assuming an average hole depth of 500 metres) are expected to be drilled during 2021.
-There are currently three drills operating at Golden Summit.
+Since drilling recommenced in February 2021, 22,000 metres have been drilled in 41 holes including holes currently in progress.

 Although some high-grade mineralization has been intercepted in the drilling, drilling is still too widely spaced to correlate one high grade intercept to the next and the orientation of these very high-grade intercepts remains unknown.
 Only much closer spaced drilling will permit this correlation to be done which will also be undertaken as part of the 2021 drill program.